Wisconsin's 28th Assembly district

-The 28th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in far northwestern Wisconsin, the district comprises most of Polk County and neighboring towns in northern St. Croix County and southern Burnett County.
-It includes the cities of Amery and St. Croix Falls, as well as the villages of Balsam Lake, Centuria, Clayton, Dresser, Frederic, Grantsburg, Luck, Osceola, Siren, Somerset, and Webster.
-It contains the Wisconsin portion of Interstate Park.
-The district is represented by Republican Gae Magnafici, since January 2019.
+The 28th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in far northwestern Wisconsin, the district comprises most of St. Croix County along with parts of western Dunn County and northeast Pierce County.
+It includes the cities of New Richmond and Glenwood City, and the villages of Baldwin, Deer Park, Elmwood, Hammond, Knapp, Roberts, Somerset, Spring Valley, Star Prairie, Wilson, and Woodville.
+The district is represented by Republican Robin Kreibich, since January 2025; Kreibich previously represented the 93rd district from 1993 to 2007.

 The 28th Assembly district is located within Wisconsin's 10th Senate district, along with the 29th and 30th Assembly districts.

+Western portions of the 28th Assembly district are located within the Minneapolis-Saint Paul Metropolitan Area.